 Devices should only connect to or establish routes to well-known services they are peered with, such as IoT Hub.

 The communication path between device and service or between device and gateway is secured at the application protocol layer.

 System-level authorization and authentication are based on per-device identities.
 They make access credentials and permissions nearly instantly revocable.

 For devices that connect sporadically due to power or connectivity concerns, bidirectional communication works by holding commands and notifications until a device connects to receive them.
 IoT Hub maintains device-specific queues for the commands it sends.

 Application payload data is secured separately for protected transit through gateways to a particular service.

-The mobile industry has used the service-assisted communication pattern at enormous scale to implement push notification services such as Windows Push Notification Services, Google Cloud Messaging, and Apple Push Notification Service.
+The mobile industry has used the service-assisted communication pattern to implement push notification services such as Windows Push Notification Services, Google Cloud Messaging, and Apple Push Notification Service.

 IoT Hub is supported over ExpressRoute's public peering path.

 To get started writing some code and running some samples, see the Get started with IoT Hub tutorial.

 To learn how to send messages from a device and receive them from IoT Hub, as well as how to configure message routes, see Send and receive messages with IoT Hub.